Home Blog GDPR Cookie Compliance: Complete Implementation Guide

 Social media integration cookies fall into this category.
 Like buttons, share widgets, and embedded content from platforms like YouTube require user consent.

 Chat widgets and customer support tools often place functional cookies.
-Even though they improve customer service, they're not strictly necessary for website operation.
+Even though they improve customer service, they're not strictly necessary for website operation and may require updating your Data Processing Agreement (DPA) arrangements with customer support vendors.

 Policy Update and Maintenance